atbcb/ICTTestingBaseline/docs/10Forms.md

 ------------------------------------------------------------------
 **Baseline Test ID:** 10.7-ErrorPrevention
 ### Identify Content
-Pages that causes legal commitments or financial transactions for the user to occur, that modify or delete user-controllable data in data storage systems, or that submit user test responses.
+Page that causes legal commitments or financial transactions for the user to occur, that modify or delete user-controllable data in data storage systems, or that submit user test responses.

 ### Test Instructions
-1. Complete the form fields necessary to submit.
+1. Complete the form components necessary to submit.
 Include errors.
 2. Check that at least one of the following is true [SC 3.3.4]:
     1. Reversible: Submissions are reversible.
     2. Checked: Data entered by the user is checked for input errors and the user is provided an opportunity to correct them.